Introducing HomeLINK Case Management – register your interest here

 • Damp patches that don’t dry out, especially on lower walls or ceilings

-• Reports from tenants about condensation or persistent dampness
+• Condensation or persistent dampness

-Early identification allows landlords to take corrective action before problems worsen
+Early identification allows landlords to take corrective action before problems worsen.

 What support is available to social landlords for managing damp and mould issues?